pantheon-systems/solr-power/README.md

 This plugin is under active development, so please create issues [on GitHub](https://github.com/pantheon-systems/solr-for-wordpress) for any bugs you encounter.

-## Roadmap ##

-We are working towards a more complete set of functionality.
-If you have interested in working on these features, get in touch:

-* Out-of-the-box search UI implementation: main search plus a widget.
-* Improved administrative UI that breaks up configuration from debugging, etc.
-* Reporting tools in the admin UI: current state of the index/etc.
-* Developer documentation on using Solr as an alternative backend for `WP_Query()` calls in general.

 ## Screenshots ##